-Unit I\ Performing 8 minute recital, recorded to CD.
+Unit I Performing 8 minute recital, recorded to CD.

-Unit 2\ Composing / composition and 2 technical exercises
+Unit 2 Composing / composition and 2 technical exercises

-Unit 3 History, aural and analysis 2 hour written paper in 2 sections

-\ these units are completed as coursework and are externally marked.
+Unit 3 History, aural and analysis 2 hours and 10 minutes written paper in 2 sections these units are completed as coursework and are externally marked.
 Unit 3 takes place in the summer exam session.